claudielarouche/claudielarouche/_dev-projects/porfolio-website.md

 - Customizable
 - With a clean look and feel

-You don't need to know HTML, but you will need to know Markdown.
+You don't need to know HTML, but you will need to learn Markdown.
+I promise it is easy!
+And I'll provide tons of documentation.

 For example, here's how text formatting works in Markdown: